-In recognition of your child's birthday, we will wish them a "Happy Birthday" during our morning announcements and your child will be given a small gift.
+In recognition of your child's birthday, we will wish them a "Happy Birthday" during our morning announcements and your child will be given a birthday book.
 If their birthday is on a weekend or during a holiday break, their birthday will be announced on the Friday before.
 If their birthday is during the summer, we celebrate by announcing half birthdays (for example, a birthday on July 12 would be announced on January 12).
-If a parent wishes to provide treats/refreshments in recognition of his/her child's birthday, the parent should first coordinate that recognition with the child's classroom teacher.
+If a parent wishes to provide a treat in recognition of his/her child's birthday, the parent should first coordinate that recognition with the child's classroom teacher.

-With the teacher's approval, the student's family may provide birthday treats.
 To avoid interruption of the academic schedule, please deliver the treats to the office and we'll get them to the classroom.
+Please help us promote healthier habits to our students.
+As a suggestion please consider a healthier option (mini cupcake or cookie in place of the larger size, pretzels, fruit, veggie) or a non-food item (pencil, eraser).
+No drinks please.

 PLEASE DO NOT DISTRIBUTE INVITATIONS AT SCHOOL, unless the whole class is invited [or at least "all the girls, all the boys", etc.].
 Addresses for mailing are available in the school directory.
-Invitations may only be distributed at school under the supervision of the teacher to insure that no one is left out.
+Invitations may only be distributed at school under the supervision of the teacher to ensure that no one is left out.